rodrigoftw/onedayprojects/README.md

 This repository - as suggested by the title - contains projects made in just one day.

 Its aim is to show how much can be done in one day when it comes to web projects.
 Be it a simple To-do list or a complex application, it will be available here.
-This repository will eventually be filled with projects on the long run, though they won't be uploaded here daily due to my own time constraints.
+This repository will eventually be filled with projects in the long run, though they won't be uploaded here daily due to my own time constraints.

 ## :pencil: Projects